Project identified by Drs. Savvas Andronikou, Arthur Daire (Blantyre), Peter Maseko (Salima) and Kristen DeStigter (Imaging the World)

 Among the conclusions of the trip: Point of Care (PoC) ultrasound in all the facilities visited would be of immense relevance and value.

 At Pothawira Haven, Salima, Dr. Peter Maseko (image left), 4 nurses and an occasional volunteering medical student run a clinic that sees 200-300 patients a day.
 Pothawira also supports 110 orphans, all of whom live and are schooled at the Haven.
-The entire project is funded through donations.
-WFPI delivered a new portable ultrasound machine, donated to Pothawira by Dr. Kristen DeStiger of Imaging the World in view of a future ITW project in Malawi that WFPI hopes to partner with.
+The entire project is funded through donations, with Dr. Kay North and the Children's Mercy Hospital, Kansas, USA, leading the support.
+WFPI delivered a new portable ultrasound machine, donated to Pothawira by Dr. Kristen DeStiger of Imaging the World, in view of a future ITW/Kansas project in Malawi that WFPI hopes to partner with.
 Accompanied by a radiologist resident from Lilongwe, Dr. Pamela Gunde (image below) and with excited orphans queueing up as teaching material, the ultrasound training at the clinic began.
 After 2 days, the two physicians could competently scan pediatric heads, chests, abdomens and look for pericardial effusions.

 WFPI is conducting research on volume sweep ultrasound for use in precisely this type of setting: see here

 | Chiradzulu District Hospital, where suspicions run deep that Childhood TB is severely underdiagnosed

 WFPI hopes to partner with Imaging the World (ITW, www.imagingtheworld.org) in its future Malawi work so as to move PoC ultrasound forward in Pothawira Haven and elsewhere.